ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Consensus Controlled State Machine:**

-A Consensus Controlled State Machine is a network of replicated, shared, and synchronized digital data spread across multiple sites connected by a peer-to-peer and utilizing a consensus algorithm.
+A Consensus Controlled State Machine (CCSM) is a network of replicated, shared, and synchronized digital data spread across multiple sites connected by a peer-to-peer and utilizing a consensus algorithm.
 There is no central administrator or centralized data storage.

 **Electronic Record:**